famarinelli/AiMedTalk/README.md

 -   **Long Conversation Handling**: Overcomes the token limits of standard models through a "chunking" logic that breaks down the generation into multiple API calls while maintaining dialogue coherence.
 -   **Structured Formatting**: The output is clean and easy to parse, with clear speaker distinction (`>dr:`, `>pz:`) and exchange numbering.
 -   **API Rate Limiting**: Includes a built-in rate limiter to avoid exceeding API request quotas.
--   **Highly Configurable**: Key parameters (number of conversations, length, model names, etc.) are easily adjustable at the top of the script.
+-   **Flexible Configuration**: All key parameters (number of conversations, length, model, etc.) are configurable via command-line arguments.

 ## Installation